pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

    | OR EMPTY SET

 .. index::
-    single: dijkstraNear - Proposed; One to Many - Proposed on v3.3
+    single: dijkstraNear; One to Many

 One to Many
 ...............................................................................